Customizing the Web Report Studio UI

 - Run make.bat/make.sh in the

 <install_root>\public_html\bindirectory with the argument "jsvm" to make the changes take effect.
 For example, on the Windows platform, run the command

 - Open Web Report Studio by running a web report or creating a new one.
-You can see the UI elements using the style you defined in wrptstudio.css.
+You can find the UI elements appear in the style you define.

-Tip: You can access the Developer Tools on Internet Explorer, Google Chrome, or Mozilla Firefox to get the code about how to apply CSS to the Web Report Studio window elements.
-To do this, open Web Report Studio, and then press F12.
+Tip: You can access the Developer Tools on Internet Explorer, Google Chrome, or Mozilla Firefox to get the code about how CSS is applied to the Web Report Studio window elements.
+To do this, open Web Report Studio, then press F12.